nextflow-io/nextflow/docs/wave.md

 The above setting instructs Wave to only use the `spack` directive to provision the pipeline containers, ignoring the use of the `container` directive and any Dockerfile(s).

 In order to request the build of containers that are optimised for a specific CPU microarchitecture, the latter can be specified by means of the {ref}`process-arch` directive.
 The architecture must always be specified for processes that run on an ARM system.
-Otherwise, by default, Wave will build containers for the generic `x86_64` architecture family.
+Otherwise, by default, Wave will build containers for the generic modern `x86_64_v3` architecture family.

 :::{note}
 If using a Spack YAML file to provide the required packages, you should avoid editing the following sections, which are already configured by the Wave plugin: `packages`, `config`, `view` and `concretizer` (your edits may be ignored), and `compilers` (your edits will be considered, and may interfere with the setup by the Wave plugin).